SAYOOLA591/Microsoft-Azure-HoneyPot/README.md

   Generate Events for Testing
 - Simulate failed and successful login attempts on the Linux honeypot via SSH.
-- Purpose: Trigger fresh log entries to test Log Analytics data flow.
+- Purpose: Trigger fresh log entries to test the Log Analytics data flow.

 ##